-Both lipid soluble (vitamins A,D,E,K) and water soluble vitamins (vitamin B complex, C, pantothenate, niacin biotin and folic acid) are added to paediatric PN, usually as commercially available mixtures.

-Iron and trace elements (13) (zinc, copper, manganese, selenium, fluoride and iodide)

-These are usually added to paediatric PN of longer than a few days duration.
-Again, they are available as commercially mixtures.
+- vitamins.
+Both lipid soluble (vitamins A,D,E,K) and water soluble vitamins (vitamin B complex, C, pantothenate, biotin and folic acid) are added to paediatric PN, usually as commercially available mixtures, - iron and trace elements (zinc, copper, manganese, selenium, fluoride and iodide) are usually added to paediatric PN of longer than a few days duration.
+Again, they are available as commercially mixtures, - water is necessary to decrease osmolality of the solution, quantity depends on fluid status of the patient.